spektraldevelopment/spektral-cms/README.md

 spektral-cms
 ============

-A lightweight cms built that utilizes node
+A lightweight cms that utilizes node